adellorto/portfolio/README.md

 <br>

 ### 🗺️ Spatial Data Analysis
-A series of three spatial data analysis notebooks developed for the MSc course *Spatial Data Science* at **TU Delft**.
-Topics include data wrangling, mapping, and exploratory modelling using **socio-economic** and **geospatial** datasets from the Netherlands and India.
+A series of three spatial data analysis notebooks developed for the MSc course *Spatial Data Science* at TU Delft.
+Topics include data wrangling, mapping, and exploratory modelling using socio-economic and geospatial datasets from the Netherlands and India.

 - 📁 Python, GeoPandas, Scikit-learn
 - 📍 Covers data cleaning, , PCA, spatial regression & clustering, spatial autocorrelation